Vjimenez-vasquez/VicRcodes-mutation_bars/README.md

 ```

 ## Output
-1. A barplot for the aminoacid frequency per variable site identified in
- a minimum number of genomes as especified in "genomas" argument.
+1. A barplot for the aminoacid frequency per variable site identified in a minimum number of genomes as especified in "genomas" argument.
-2. A data table in csv format containing a metadata plus variable
- sites columns as specified in a minimum number of genomes (genomas).
+2. A data table in csv format containing a metadata plus variable sites columns identified in a minimum number of genomes as especified in "genomas" argument.

 ## Usage
-(working ...)
+1. Use "mutation_bars" to obtain a graphical representation of the variable sites represented by a minimum number of genomes in your data
+2. Use "mutation_bars" to obtain a complete metadata in csv format including mutation sites that you can map in your phylogenetic tree for a visual inspection in https://microreact.org/